influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/view-functions/aggregates.md

 Returns the difference between the minimum and maximum field values for every field key that stores numerical values in the `h2o_feet` measurement.
 The `h2o_feet` measurement has one numerical field: `water_level`.

+{{% /expand %}}

-##### Calculate the spread for the field values associated with each field key that matches a regular expression
+{{% expand "Calculate the spread for the field values associated with each field key that matches a regular expression" %}}

 ```sql
 > SELECT SPREAD(/water/) FROM "h2o_feet"